OWGreg/OpenWealth_Fee_API_Design/arguments.md

 ## 2. Structured and auditable fee instruction handling

-- The API replaces manual, error-prone processes based on Excel, email, or PDF.
+- The API replaces manual, error-prone processes based on an Excel-template.
-- It ensures consistent, transparent, and traceable handling of fee instructions.
+- It ensures consistent, transparent, and traceable handling of fee instructions with a high chance of STP.
 - This approach supports internal control requirements, audit readiness, and regulatory compliance.

 ## 3. Clear separation from standard payment orders